 - Completion of a pre-calculus course as a prerequisite to the first course in Economics

 A non-Driehaus student minoring in Economics is required to complete the following courses totaling at least 24.0 hours:

 - Four elective courses to be chosen from:

 ECO 101 cannot be counted toward a major or minor in economics.

-ECO 395 Capstone Seminar in Economics may not be used as an Economics Elective.
+ECO 393 Internship in Applied Economics and ECO 395 Capstone Seminar in Economics may not be used as Economics Electives.

 All Economics (ECO) courses and any other courses used toward the Economics minor must be completed with a minimum grade of C- and with a combined GPA of 2.000 or higher.